What blinds and curtains are best for a Bay window?

 You have ultimate control with shutters, open to let light in and closed when you want privacy.
 The insulation properties make shutters suited for year-round use.
 Our Plantation Shutters are made to measure in slatted or solid wood and can be custom painted to suit your décor.
 What’s more, if you match the shutters closely with the window paintwork, they appear seamless, almost disappearing.

-Visit our showrooms in Norwich Lanes or Attleborough to find out how shutters would work for your home.
+Visit our showroom in Attleborough to find out how shutters would work for your home.

-5. Made to measure, the best option for bay windows
+5. Made to measure, the best option for blinds and curtains for bay windows

 Bay windows can be tricky but with the right advice, you will get what you want.
 One of the main problems with bay windows is the potential for gaps because of their shape, which can cause heat loss and let in draughts.
 Curved headrails and curved curtain tracks can help combat this.
 Angled curtain poles also make life a lot easier.